TrinhTrungDung/django-feeds/README.md

 ### 3. Items/Categories CRUD

+## a.
+Through web browser

-In order to make any operations manually to items and categories, you can use the super user credentials to login the admin site `http://localhost:8000/admin` on your local machine and make actions.
-You can also search the items based on category title by using the search bar inside the `Items` navigation menu item.
+In order to make any operations manually to items, you can use the site `http://localhost:8000/feeds/` on your local machine and make actions.
+You can filter the feeds by adding query parameter into the url.
+For example, if you want to see feeds from category 'Software', then you can use the url: `http://localhost:8000/feeds/?category=Software`.

+## b.
+Through API

+You can also make actions using API endpoints, the base endpoint is `http://localhost:8000/api/`.
+All the actions with feeds are exposed with endpoint `http://localhost:8000/api/feeds/`.
+Of course, you can filter the feeds the same way the web browser does by adding query parameter 'category'.
+Don't forget to add trailing slash while calling API endpoints.

 ### 4. Run Unit Tests